18.6 Structures of the Female Reproductive System

 18.6 Summary

-• The female reproductive system is made up of internal and external organs that function to produce female called ova, secrete female sex hormones (such as ), and carry and give birth to a .
+• The female reproductive system is made up of internal and external organs that function to produce haploid female gametes called ova, secrete female sex hormones (such as estrogen), and carry and give birth to a fetus.

-• The is an elastic, muscular canal that can accommodate the .
-It is also where sperm are usually ejaculated during .
-The vagina is the birth canal, and it channels the flow of menstrual blood from the .
-A healthy vagina has a balance of and an .
+• The vagina is an elastic, muscular canal that can accommodate the penis.
+It is also where sperm are usually ejaculated during sexual intercourse.
+The vagina is the birth canal, and it channels the flow of menstrual blood from the uterus.
+A healthy vagina has a balance of symbiotic bacteria and an acidic pH.

-• The is a muscular organ above the where a develops.
+• The uterus is a muscular organ above the vagina where a fetus develops.
 Its muscular walls contract to push out the fetus during childbirth.
-The is the neck of the uterus that extends down into the vagina.
+The cervix is the neck of the uterus that extends down into the vagina.
 It contains a canal connecting the vagina and uterus for sperm, or for an infant to pass through.
-The innermost layer of the uterus — the — thickens each month in preparation for an , but is shed in the following menstrual period if fertilization does not occur.
+The innermost layer of the uterus — the endometrium — thickens each month in preparation for an embryo, but is shed in the following menstrual period if fertilization does not occur.

-• The extend from the uterus to the ovaries.
-Waving at the ovary ends of the oviducts guide ovulated eggs into the tubes where may occur as the ova travel to the uterus. and help ova move through the tubes.
+• The oviducts extend from the uterus to the ovaries.
+Waving fimbriae at the ovary ends of the oviducts guide ovulated eggs into the tubes where fertilization may occur as the ova travel to the uterus.
+Cilia and peristalsis help ova move through the tubes.
 Tubular fluid helps nourish sperm as they swim up the tubes toward ova.

-• The are that produce ova and secrete sex hormones, including .
-Nests of cells called in the ovarian cortex are the functional units of ovaries.
+• The ovaries are gonads that produce ova and secrete sex hormones, including estrogen.
+Nests of cells called follicles in the ovarian cortex are the functional units of ovaries.
 Each follicle surrounds an immature ovum.
 At birth, a baby girl’s ovaries contain at least a million ova, and they will not produce any more during her lifetime.
 During a woman’s reproductive years, one ova typically matures and is ovulated each month.

-• The is a general term for external female reproductive organs.
-The vulva includes the , two pairs of , and openings for the and .
+• The vulva is a general term for external female reproductive organs.
+The vulva includes the clitoris, two pairs of labia, and openings for the urethra and vagina.
 Secretions from mucosal glands near the vaginal opening lubricate the vulva.

 18.6 Review Questions